Klipper3d/klipper/docs/Code_Overview.md

    calculate the desired stepper position (in millimeters) from that cartesian coordinate.
 4. Implement the `calc_position()` method in the new kinematics class.
-   This method is the inverse of set_position().
+   This method calculates the position of the toolhead in cartesian coordinates from the current position of each stepper.
 It does not need to be efficient as it is typically only called during homing and probing operations.
 5. Other methods.
 The `move()`, `home()`, `check_move()`, and other methods should also be implemented.
 These functions are typically used to provide kinematic specific checks.
 However, at the start of